tsingqguo/jpgnet/README.md

 # JPGNet: Joint Predictive Filtering and Generative Network for Image Inpainting
 We propose a new method for image inpainting by formulating it as a mix of two problems that predictive filtering and deep generation.
+This work has been accepted to ACM-MM 2021.
 Please refer to the paper for details: https://arxiv.org/pdf/2107.04281.pdf

 ![Framework](./images/pipline.png)